bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 When defining bean properties or defining dependencies, ensure that you avoid circular dependencies

 Dependencies are injected in 2 main ways:
-- **Constructor**-based injection - this is the preferred way when xml-based definitions are commonly adopted
+- **Constructor**-based injection - this is the preferred way for all mandatory properties
-- **Annotation**-based injection - autowiring can be achieved by using the @Autowired or @Resource annotations.
+- **Annotation**-based injection - injection can be achieved by  @Resource annotation.
 This should be used mainly when using annotation-based bean definitions

 DO NOT user property-setter based injection.
 The @required annotation that used to be used to mandate dependencies is deprecated.